EliaContini/pokedex/README.md

     $ ./dev_server.run

-The test will serve on http://localhost:8080/.
+The test server will serve on http://localhost:8080/.

 # Credits